Indiana: Energy

 Coal-fired electric plants, like Clifty Creek Power Plant in Madison, produced about 85 percent of Indiana's energy supply in 2014.

 Indiana's power production chiefly consists of the consumption of fossil fuels, mainly coal.
 It has 24 coal power plants, including the country's largest coal power plant, Gibson Generating Station, across the Wabash River from Mount Carmel, Illinois.
-Indiana is also home to the coal-fired plant with the highest sulfur dioxide emissions in the United States, the Gallagher power plant, just west of New Albany.
+Indiana was also home to the coal-fired plant with the highest sulfur dioxide emissions in the United States, the Gallagher power plant, just west of New Albany.

 In 2010, Indiana had estimated coal reserves of 57 billion tons, and state mining operations produced 35 million tons of coal annually.
 Indiana also has at least 900 million barrels of petroleum reserves in the Trenton Field, though they are not easily recoverable.
 While Indiana has made commitments to increasing the use of renewable resources such as wind, hydroelectric, biomass, or solar power, progress has been very slow, mainly because of the continued abundance of coal in southern Indiana.
 Most of the new plants in the state have been coal gasification plants.
 Another source is hydroelectric power.

 Wind power has been growing rapidly.
 Estimates in 2006 raised Indiana's wind capacity from 30 MW at 50 m turbine height to 40,000 MW at 70 m, and to 130,000 MW at 100 m, in 2010, the height of newer turbines.
 By the end of 2011, Indiana had installed 1,340 MW of wind turbines.
 In 2020, this total had more than doubled to 2,968 MW.